dushan12k/msi-gl65-leopard-9scxr-/README.md

     HDMI not working
     Intel Bluetooth & wifi  Working
     All other ports are working
-    Sleep fuction also works fine
+    Sleep function also works fine
     Can control brightness and volume through as default keybord bindings

 MAKE YOUR OWN SMBIOS  😓😒